Best kitchen gadgets under $20

-My kitchen is filled with workhorses that I take for granted: the wooden cutting board, balloon whisk, measuring cups, microplane and razor-sharp knives.
-But as I'm spending even more time cooking at home during lockdown, I'm coming to appreciate all the smaller extras that I don't strictly need, but make my cooking life easier.
+As much as I love my kitchen workhorses -- the giant wooden cutting board, measuring cups, microplane and razor-sharp knives -- there's also a special place in my heart for the smaller extras that I don't strictly need, but that make cooking (and eating!) smooth as butter.

-After singing their praises to family and friends, I thought I'd share them with you.
-These are all products I actually own and use in real life and that any home cook would be happy to have in their kitchen.
-They're inexpensive, versatile, easy to clean and simple to incorporate into your cooking routine (no single-use utensils like an avocado slicer or tea infuser on this list, though no shade if that's your thing).
-Here are the tools I never want to be without, and how they make the act of cooking more enjoyable.
-Who knows, you might find your new favorite kitchen gadget on this list!
+After singing their praises to (aka pushing them on) my family and friends, I thought I'd share info on these cheap, easy-to-clean favorites with you.
+They're all products I actually own and use in real life and that are simple to incorporate into your cooking routine.
+Most of all, they're versatile tools you can use daily (I do!), which means they're not just inexpensive, but also high-value.
+Here are the tools I never want to be without, and how I use them.

 The wide, saucer-shaped bowl, long handle and pleasant weight make these beautiful spoons perfect for almost everything -- eating soup, curries, rice dishes, spooning yogurt out of the tub, spooning anything out of any tub, really.